 Finally, I think there is a lot of potential in custom contract farming and finding solutions that create the platforms and make the technologies available to enable this.
 Many people from within and Ghana and abroad approach us and ask us to manage a farm for them or to help them set up farms.
 There is a gap in capacity that can be outsourced and contracted to agric entrepreneurs or investors.
 Investors who want to start a farm can have someone give their expertise and manage it for them.
 I myself have a cattle farm that someone is managing for me, and I just started a goat farm, but there is a real lacking in expertise or people with the capability to provide dependable management.
 This is another great business avenue with potential for Ghanaian-Israel partnerships.

 At the end of the day, Israel is such a great partner, because they have proven that they are creative, resourceful, yet can improvise and know how to create success with little resources and under difficult conditions.
 They have clearly proven that over their history, and the solutions they offer reflect those strengths.
+I know there is a lot of mutually beneficial potential, that together with our friends from Israel we can grow Ghanaian agriculture to great things, to a great future, and a great impact on the entire country.

 Source: Israel Trade and Economic Mission to Ghana